-- Hearing Conservation.
+Hearing Conservation (PDF).
 OSHA Publication 3074, (2002).
-Also available as a 160 KB PDF, 32 pages.
 Summarizes the required component of OSHA's hearing conservation program for general industry.
 Covers monitoring, audiometric testing, hearing protectors, training, and recordkeeping requirements.

-- Toolbox Talks: Hearing Conservation in the Shipbuilding Industry [670 KB PDF*, 19 pages].
+Toolbox Talks: Hearing Conservation in the Shipbuilding Industry (PDF*).
 (2009, April).
 The toolbox talk addresses a number of hearing conservation-related topics, including shipbuilding noise levels and selecting hearing protection.
 The toolbox talks also include a hearing protection checklist for workers in shipyard employment.

-- Hearing Conservation Resources.
+Hearing Conservation Solutions.
 E-A-R/Aearo Technologies (3M company).
 Links to many free resource materials on noise and hearing conservation topics, such as the following: